theorangepotato/programming-languages-2019/exercises.md

 terminate.
 Are there any assumptions you need do make the argument work?

-**Exercise:** Take a program with a while loop from on of your other courses and show termination by exhibiting a measure function.
+**Exercise (T3):** Take a program with a while loop from on of your other courses and show termination by exhibiting a measure function.

 ---